Dave grew up in Isle of Wight and his late teenage years he spent selling ice cream and sorting

 tunes like; "Keep on jumpin'" - Musique, "Disco juice" - Cloud One, "Touch & Go" -

-Ecstacy, Passion & Pain, "Groovin' you - Harvey Mason, "You've got me dancing in my
+Ecstacy, Passion & Pain, "Groovin' you - Harvey Mason, "You've got me dancing

 In these compilations it's clear to see he was allowed to choose more freely - these records are fierce!